TotalEnergies starts production from tie-back project off Nigeria

 Located 20 kilometres off the coast, at a depth of about 20 meters, the Ikike platform is tied back to the existing Amenam offshore facilities through a 14 km multiphase pipeline, according to TotalEnergies.
 Based on the firm’s data, it will deliver peak production of 50,000 barrels of oil equivalent per day by the end of 2022.

-The company further explained that the Ikike project leverages existing facilities to keep costs low.
+The company further explains that the Ikike project leverages existing facilities to keep costs low.
 It is designed to minimise greenhouse gas emissions, which are estimated at less than 4kg CO2e/boe.
 This is expected to contribute to reducing the average carbon intensity of the company’s upstream portfolio.

 Moreover, TotalEnergies underlined that 95 per cent of hours were worked locally.
 In addition, the jacket and topside modules were entirely built and integrated by local contractors.